Ben Lomond, West Virginia

 Ben Lomond is an unincorporated community in Mason County, West Virginia, United States.
-It is located on the Ohio River at the junction of West Virginia Route 2 and County Route 56, (Mud Run Road), some 9.7 mi south-southwest of Point Pleasant.
+It is located on the eastern bank of the Ohio River at the junction of West Virginia Route 2 and County Route 56, (Mud Run Road), some 9.7 mi south-southwest of Point Pleasant.

+Ben Lomond is in the watershed of Mud Run, one of the tributaries of Crab Creek.
 A CSX Transportation line — which was formerly part of the Baltimore & Ohio Railroad — runs through the community.
 Ben Lomond once had a post office, which is now closed.
-The community was named for the Scottish mountain Ben Lomond.
+The community was named for Ben Lomond, a celebrated mountain in Scotland.

+History

+Ben Lomond and adjacent settlements were in a region on the east bank of the Ohio River known as Mercer's Bottom since the 1790s.
+About a mile south of Ben Lomond is the settlement of Hogsett, near the mouth of Flatfoot Creek.
+Hogsett received its post office in 1885 and Ben Lomond received its post office in 1886, and for a while the U.S. Post Office Department wavered between which village should keep one.
+Ben Lomond's post office closed permanently in 1919, while Hogsett's remained until 1967.
+Both communities were formerly more populous, but have dwindled to almost no inhabitants.